mdrsk/Network_Security/readme.md

 Identity Management, Authentication and Access Control (PR.AC): Access to physical and logical assets and associated facilities is limited to authorized users, processes, and devices, and is managed consistent with the assessed risk of unauthorized access to authorized activities and transactions.

 - PR.AC-5: Network integrity is protected (e.g., network segregation, network segmentation)

+In order to achieve proper network segmentation:

+The network will operate as four zones, to maintain the confidentiality of data.
+- RED zone (external network, outside the company)
+- ORANGE zone (DMZ, where honey pots, ftp and web servers reside)
+- GREEN zone (intranet)
+- BLUE zone (critical internal infrastructure),

+The following connections will be allowed:
+RED zone <-> GREEN zone connections are allowed and should traverse through the ORANGE (DMZ) zone.
+BLUE <-> GREEN connections are allowed.
+BLUE <-> ORANGE and BLUE <> RED are not allowed.

+Blue zone will only receive ingress traffic from the green zone (to get the LOGS from IDS,NIDS,HIDS,IPS, NetFlow etc.)

 Data Security (PR.DS): Information and records (data) are managed consistent with the organization’s risk strategy to protect the confidentiality, integrity, and availability of information.